Why Is My Lip Swollen? Types, Signs, Diagnosis, and Remedies

 Allergies

 Swollen lips are most commonly associated with allergic reactions on the lips.
 They can occur as a part of the body's immune response as it attempts to flush an allergen out of its systems.
-This is basically the same inflammatory process discussed earlier but is specifically caused by a release of histamine.
+This is the same inflammatory process discussed earlier but is specifically caused by a release of histamine.

 Dermatitis